Gluesticks Blog

 Create a wall of custom bookcases my customizing wardrobes and bookcases for a beautiful wall of IKEA built-ins.
 Its perfect for maximizing storage in a den, office, or bedroom.

 Then he put everything together and attached them to the platform.
-We added drawers, wire drawers, shelves, and doors.
+We added drawers, wire drawers, bookshelves, and doors.

 When all was said and done we had 2 large wardrobes, 3 narrow wardrobes, and two narrow bookcases.
-We added doors and handles and Derrick finished the trim.
+We added doors and handles and Derrick finished the trim along the sides with caulk, wood filler, paint, and added baseboards to the front.

 Here are the finished custom IKEA built-ins.